canton7/ec2manager/README.md

 2. `ec2manager/ports`: This text file contains the ports which needs to be opened.
 The format is one port or range per line, of the format `fromport-toport/protocol`, e.g. `1000-2000/tcp`.
 If you only want to open one port, that's allowed -- e.g. `1000/tcp` -- and if you want to open both TCP and UDP, skip that bit -- e.g. `2000` or `2000-2010`.
+3. `ec2manager/runcmd`: This text file has two possible formats.
+In both cases, the command is run from the root of the mounted volume.
-3. `ec2manager/runcmd`: This text file has a single line, which is the suggested command used to start the server.
+  1. A single line, which is the suggested command used to start the server.
-This is run from the root of the mounted volume.
+  2. Multiple lines, each with the format `name of variant<TAB>suggested command`.
 4. `ec2manager/user_instruction`: This is displayed to the user, verbatim.
 The string `<PUBLIC-IP>` is replaced with the actual public IP of the server.
 5. `ec2manager/scripts`: A directory containing optional scripts.
 See the section below.